src-d/okrs/README.md

 - [ ] Improve local-gpu usability for the ML team so that it can be adopted as the main ML platform instead of science-3

+## Being a better company to work at

+### Successfully hire for each open role

+- [ ] Hire a Lead engineer for the Applications team
+- [ ] Hire a Senior test engineer
+- [ ] Hire two interns in Q4 for Q1-2 for ML team
+- [ ] Attract relevant profiles through our community

+### Scale the hiring process

+- [ ] Use of scheduling tools for efficient communication by all interviewers
+- [ ] Each team responsible for candidates in last steps when the Talent Manager is unavailable

+### Increase candidate’s motivation and engagement at every interviewing step

+- [ ] Applicants reviewing time fall to 5 days in average
+- [ ] Analyse candidate's survey answers to identify bottlenecks in the process

 ## Define DevRel Strategy/Tools [DevRel]

 - [ ] Define DevRel strategy/tools